Monty Tipton

-Monty Tipton (born January 18, 2007) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series West, driving the No. 4/21 Toyota for Nascimento Motorsports.
+Monty Tipton (born January 18, 2007) is an American professional stock car racing driver who currently competes part-time in the NASCAR Craftsman Truck Series, driving the No. 22 Ford F-150 for Team Reaume, part-time in the ARCA Menards Series, driving the No. 17 for Cook Racing Technologies, and part-time in the ARCA Menards Series West, driving the No. 4 Toyota for Nascimento Motorsports.

 Racing career

 Tipton first started his racing career competing in go-karts at the age of ten before progressing up to the junior late model program at Madera Speedway at the age of fourteen.

 Tipton has raced various late model events at the Las Vegas Motor Speedway Bullring, having first competed at the track in 2022.
 In 2023, he finished third in the NASCAR Advance Auto Parts Weekly Series standings in Nevada with thirteen top-tens in fifteenth starts.